 Meal

-Breakfast was served on the flight to Manila given the 09:00 departure time.
+Breakfast was served on the flight to Manila, given our 09:00 departure time.
 With a choice of chicken adobo or bacon and eggs, I chose the Filipino meal which was tasty, albeit a bit small.

 Not long after breakfast was cleared, all lights in the cabin were dimmed and passengers seated at the window were asked to close the windows.